 Learn the Language First

-In the spirit of good parenting and leading by example, you can opt to enroll for the online tutorials yourself, then let the children learn from you.
+In the spirit of good parenting and leading by example, you can opt to enroll in the online tutorials yourself, then let the children learn from you.
 Or better yet, enroll in a program together.
 LanguageBird’s Chirp Room Chat Rooms offer families an opportunity to take conversational lessons together.
 This approach is beneficial to your child as you’ll get to improve your communication skills at home, upgrade your resume, and improve your confidence while on a trip.

 Explore the Culture Through Literature, Film, and Music